craftcms/docs/docs/commerce/4.x/tax.md

 {% endforeach %}
 ```

-You can also fetch tax rates that are applicable to a specific tax zone by providing a zone object or ID:
+You can also fetch tax rates for a specific tax zone by providing a zone object or ID:

 ::: code
 ```twig